Eyevinn/whip/README.md

 ## Support

 Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open source projects.
-If you fancy any help in enhancing or integrating this component just drop an email to sales@eyevinn.se and we'll figure something out together.
+Eyevinn's consulting business can also offer you:

+- Further development of this component
+- Customization and integration of this component into your platform
+- Support and maintenance agreement

+Contact [sales@eyevinn.se](mailto:sales@eyevinn.se) if you are interested.

 ## About Eyevinn Technology